 For religious pilgrims, the Imamzadeh Baqer, attributed to Imam Kazem, offers a serene spiritual experience.
 If you’re looking for a place to stay, the Safavid caravanserai has been converted into Laleh Bisotun Hotel, a cozy four-iwan structure perfect for travelers.

 • Address: Bisotun, Kermanshah Province, Iran

 • View Historic and Natural Ensemble of Bisotun on Google Maps

 Tagh Bostan and Koohestan Park

 Located in the northwestern part of Kermanshah city, Tagh Bostan is an ensemble of rock reliefs and inscriptions dating back to the Sassanian era.
 It includes two main arches and several inscriptions, marking it an invaluable work of art and history.
 A museum within the vicinity offers additional insights into this ancient site.

 What makes Tagh Bostan even more captivating is its proximity to nature.
-Nestled against a mountain and spring, the area has been a recreational hotspot since ancient times.
+Located against a mountain and spring, the area has been a recreational hotspot since ancient times.
 You can walk towards Koohestan Park, which is very close by, and soak in the awe-inspiring beauty of a path surrounded by towering, ancient trees.
 Local belief holds that a tree in this area is more than 600 years old!

 Don’t forget to visit one of the traditional eateries or restaurants in the area to taste the famous Kermanshahi “Dandeh Kebab.”
 As you ascend Koohestan Park, you can marvel at the panoramic views of Kermanshah city, especially mesmerizing at night.